School day mornings can be crazy…but there’s a really easy way to help your kids get ready for school independently with no nagging from you.

 And that’s when the simplest of ideas occurred to me: instead of keeping a mental list in my head of what needed to get done, I could instead write it down and give it to my girls.
 So now a printed list hangs in their bathroom to serve as a visual reference.
 As they go about their morning, my girls can check it see if they’re on track to be ready for school.

-Sign up for my email list and get a copy of my Morning Routine for School Checklist as a free gift (click on the image below).
+Sign up for my email list and get a copy of my Morning Checklist as a free gift (click on the image below).
 The printout includes a copy of our family’s morning checklist and a blank sheet you can customize to your family’s needs.
+Click here or the image below to get the checklist.

 What if my kids get up too late?

-For many kids, it’s more natural to sleep in in the morning no matter what time they get to bed.
+For many kids, it’s more natural to sleep in in the morning no matter what time they fall asleep at night.
 (To see if your kids are getting enough sleep, click here).
 For these kids, there just isn’t enough time in the morning to make lunches or pack their own bags AND get to school on time.

 In these cases, the trick is to make sure as many tasks are complete the night before so that only essentials are taken care of in the morning.
 Try a night-before checklist and a shorter morning checklist.